-The Issuer could incur losses or be required to hold additional capital as a result of model limitations or failure.
+The Issuer could incur losses or be required to hold additional capital as a result of model limitations or failure

 The Issuer uses models for a range of purposes in managing its business, including regulatory capital calculations, stress testing, credit approvals, calculation of ECLs on an IFRS 9 basis, financial crime and fraud risk management and financial reporting.
-The Issuer could face adverse consequences as a result of decisions that may lead to actions by management, based on models that are poorly developed, implemented or used, or as a result of the modelled outcome being misunderstood or the use of such information for purposes for which it was not designed.
+The Issuer could face adverse consequences as a result of decisions that may lead to actions by management, based on models that are poorly developed, implemented or used, or as a result of the modelled outcome being misunderstood or the use of such information for purposes for which it was not designed or by inherent limitations arising from the uncertainty inherent in predicting or estimating future outcomes.

 Regulatory scrutiny and supervisory concerns over banks' use of models is considerable, particularly the internal models and assumptions used by banks in the calculation of regulatory capital.
-If regulatory approval for key capital models is not achieved in a timely manner, the Issuer could be required to hold additional capital.
+If regulatory approval for key capital models is not achieved in a timely manner or if those models are subject to review and challenge, the Issuer could be required to hold additional capital.

 Evolving regulatory requirements have resulted in changes to the Issuer's approach to model risk management, which poses execution challenges.
-The adoption of more sophisticated modelling approaches and technology by both the Issuer and the financial services industry could also lead to increased model risk.
+The adoption of more sophisticated modelling approaches and technology by both the Issuer and the financial services industry could also lead to increased model risk

-Risks arising from use of models, including reputational, could have a material adverse effect on the Issuer's business, financial condition, results of operations and prospects.
+Risks arising from the use of models, including reputational, could have a material adverse effect on the Issuer's business, financial condition, capital position, results of operations and prospects.

-The Issuer's operations utilise third-party suppliers and service providers.
+The Issuer's operations utilise third-party suppliers and service providers